News and information…

 COVID VACCINE BOOSTERS

-We are able to offer a booster dose for patients aged 18 and over who have received their first two doses of any of the Covid vaccines – boosters to be administered 6 months after the second dose.
+We are able to offer a Pfizer booster dose for current patients aged 16 and over who have received their first two doses of any of the Covid vaccines.

 Current patients who did not have their Covid vaccines with us, you are very welcome to telephone the clinic to book in for your booster dose.
 We will need to know the date that you received your second dose.